 The dough is a Neopolitan crust which means super thin.
-We prefer thin, but if you like more crust probably don’t use this recipe or use two quarters of dough instead of one for each crust.
+We prefer thin, crispy and chewy crust.
 And we loooove the marinated tomatoes.
 It makes the pizza even more awesome!
 They only take a quick soak, and if you leave them too long they will start to break down too much, but trust me, they are totally awesome.

 In the end it’s a dang good four cheese margherita pizza so what more can I say other than, just trust me on this one and make it for your family asap!